ForeverScape/ForeverScapeCore/readme.md

 ##TODO: Stories + Features##

-The biggest thing i'm struggling with is how to organize your angular app to be resuable.
+The biggest thing i'm struggling with is how to organize your angular app to be reusable.
+Creating  a corporate app is easy, but what if you want all the functionality of a whole app, but as a reusable module (both from a maintainability standpoint and an organisational one)?
 Googling the matter doesn't turn up results newer than 2013.
 Any suggestions?
 I'm trying to abstract the core model data such as coordinate, goto, find etc. into a service that will always have the data available.
 Ping me if you have a good organization strategy for angular reuse.

 Items without *developing* tag are *future stories*. *Developing* tags are actively in development.